Jade Imagine Announce New Album 'Cold Memory', Share New Single

 Melbourne trio Jade Imagine have returned with their first new single of the year.
-Dubbed ‘Cold Memory’, it’s the track track from their forthcoming second album, which will be released 21st October.
+Dubbed ‘Cold Memory’, it’s the title track from the band’s forthcoming second album, which will be released on Friday, 21st October.

-Equal parts menacing rhythmic and uneasy, ‘Cold Memory’ finds itself tending toward a synth-heavy chorus that ventures back into classic pop territory.
-As frontperson and songwriter Jade McInally explains, the track was penned following a frigid mid-winter swim with friends in the salty waters of Victorian coastal town Killarney.
+Equal parts rhythmic and uneasy, ‘Cold Memory’ features tense verses and a synth-heavy chorus, which angles toward classic pop territory.
+Frontperson and songwriter Jade McInally said the track was penned following a frigid mid-winter swim with friends in the salty waters of Victorian coastal town Killarney.

 Jade Imagine – ‘Cold Memory’